History of Bosnian Americans in St. Louis: History

-Although immigrants from Bosnia and Herzogovina began arriving in the United States in the late 19th century, the largest wave of Bosnians to arrive in St. Louis came in the 1990s as refugees of the Bosnian War.
+Although immigrants from Bosnia and Herzegovina began arriving in the United States in the late 19th century, the largest wave of Bosnians to arrive in St. Louis came in the 1990s as refugees of the Bosnian War.
 St. Louis was one of the main U.S. cities where the U.S. government placed Bosnian refugees due to its relatively inexpensive housing and the availability of suitable jobs.
 Between 1993 and 2001, the International Institute of St. Louis and Catholic Charities Refugee Services facilitated the resettlement of about 11,000 Bosnians in St. Louis.

 Aided by a local bank that provided loans to Bosnians without a U.S. credit history, Bosnian refugees founded numerous small businesses such as auto shops, coffee shops, restaurants, and trucking companies.
 Their success revitalized struggling neighborhoods in the city of St. Louis and spurred a wave of secondary migration of Bosnians who had initially been settled elsewhere but chose to relocate to St. Louis.
 According to the International Institute of St. Louis, the number of people of Bosnian origin in the St. Louis region reached its highest point--around 70,000--in the late 1990s and early 2000s.

 Media outlets soon emerged to serve this community, including Bosnian-language programming on WEW 770 AM in St. Louis and the weekly newspaper SabaH.
 SabaH was distributed nationwide and was originally published in New York City, but its owner and publisher, Sukrija Dzidzovic, moved operations to St. Louis in 2006.
 At one point three Bosnian-language newspapers were based in St. Louis, but they lost readership as younger generations came to prefer reading in English.
 SabaH ceased publication in 2014.

 St. Louis Bosnians include the largest population of survivors of the 1995 Srebrenica massacre outside of Bosnia.
 In 2000, the book After the Fall: Srebrenica Survivors in St. Louis was published, which featured stories and portraits of one extended family.
 The interviews were compiled by Patrick McCarthy in collaboration with photographer Tom Maday and translator and interpreter Lejla Susic.